 Example: adv_seq_001, adv_seq_002

-Scenes are contained in their respective job folder in the Harmony database.
+Scenes are contained under their respective job folder in the Harmony database.
 Prefix all scenes names appropriately, so you can identify which environment and job they belong to.

 Example: sc_001, sc_002